quicwg/base-drafts/draft-ietf-quic-http.md

 this priority scheme, a given request can be designated as dependent upon another request, which expresses the preference that the latter stream (the "parent" request) be allocated resources before the former stream (the "dependent" request).
-Taken together, the dependencies across all request in a connection form a dependency tree.
-The structure of the dependency tree changes as PRIORITY frames add, remove, or change the dependency links between request.
+Taken together, the dependencies across all requests in a connection form a dependency tree.
+The structure of the dependency tree changes as PRIORITY frames add, remove, or change the dependency links between requests.

 HTTP/2 defines its priorities in terms of streams whereas HTTP over QUIC identifies requests.
 The PRIORITY frame {{frame-priority}} identifies a request